Orford Ness: History

 Owing to its military history, its stark appearance and the fact that it was closed to the public for many decades, several apocryphal stories have circulated about Orford Ness.
 The best-known is the suggestion that Nazi troops attempted to invade England and actually disembarked at the tip of the peninsula near Shingle Street, before being repelled with a wall of fire.
 Official sources denied that any such attempted invasion took place, an assertion confirmed by classified documents released in 1993.
 More recently, the flashes of the lighthouse were implicated in the Rendlesham Forest UFO sightings of late December 1980.
 In 2013, Trinity House announced that the lighthouse was to be decommissioned as an aid to navigation and marked on UKHO charts as disused.
 It was demolished in summer 2020.

+In September 2023, the National Trust employed contractor Bam (working with Historic England and University College London's Bartlett School for Sustainable Construction) to survey the site - in particular, the AWRE Labs 4 and 5, or pagodas - using drones and a dog-like robot named Spot, manufactured by US firm Boston Dynamics.
+Concrete decay meant the buildings could not be safely surveyed by human surveyors.
+National Trust archaeologist Angus Wainwright said the team wanted "to see if it's possible to do a really detailed building survey with no human operator in the building."

 Geography

 Orford Ness is Europe's largest vegetated shingle spit.
 It is approximately 10 mi long, and the site covers a total area of approximately 2230 acre.
 Forty percent of this (890 acres) is shingle, 25 percent (556 acres) tidal rivers, mud flats, sand flats, and lagoons, eighteen percent (400 acres) grassland, and fifteen percent (330 acres) salt marsh.

 The spit formed almost entirely of flint deposited by waves through the process of long-shore drift.
 The main influence on its formation has been storm waves throwing shingle over the top of the beach crest, where it is protected from ordinary wave action.
 Over time, this process leads to the formation of stable ridges of fine particles, and swails of coarser shingle.

-The size and shape of the spit fluctuate over time (see map).
-Estimated growth rates range from 64 m per year in 1962 to 1967, to 183 m per year in 1804 to 1812.
+The size and shape of the spit have fluctuated over time (see map).
+Estimated growth rates range from 64m per year in 1962 to 1967, to 183m per year in 1804 to 1812.
 Between 1812 and 1821, the total length fluctuated by 1.8 mi.
 As a result of the dynamically changing nature of the spit, the true age of its formation is unknown.
 However, before about 1200, Orford is thought to have been a port facing the open sea.